Clement-Okolo/DataSciencePortfolio/README.md

 # Contents
 1. **Data Analysis with Python**: Example of Data wrangling, Exploratory Data Analysis, Model Development, and Model Evaluation

-2. **Data Visualization with Python**: The implementation of Basic, Specialized, and Advanced Visualization tools.
+2. **Data Visualization with Python**: Implementation of Basic, Specialized, and Advanced Visualization tools.
 This also include Maps Creation and Geospatial Data
 Visualization

 3. **Machine Learning with Python**: Examples of executing ML tasks such as Regression, Classification, Clustering, Recommender Systems